 In case the person participates in the funded pension insurance scheme (the so-called 2nd pillar of the pension scheme), 4% of the social tax is shifted from the state pension insurance scheme to the private pension scheme and additional 2% contribution of gross wage will be paid by the employee into the pension scheme 2nd pillar (see Figure 1 below).
 Employee may also contribute to the voluntary pension schemes (3rd pillar) which can be deducted from the income tax base up to a certain limit.
-There were temporary changes in funded pension contributions in 2009-2010 and 2014-2017.
+There were temporary changes in funded pension contributions in 2009-2010, 2014-2017 and 2020 (see also section 1.5).